TheMrityunjayPathak/RetailStoreSalesDashboard/README.md

 Report has Multiple Section's from where you can manage the Data, Like :

-- Report Data can be sliced by Quater of Year to show Data of Q1, Q2, Q3, Q4.
+- Report Data can be sliced by Quarter of Year to show Data of Q1, Q2, Q3, Q4.

 - Report Data can also be sliced by State to show sales of any particular State.